tsayavon/API/README.md

 #### Necessary Deliverables (_Your application must meet these requirements_):

-1. Built with HTML, CSS, JavaScript and _jQuery_
+1. Built with HTML, CSS, and JavaScript
 2. Hosted on Vercel, Netlify, or GitHub pages.
 3. Use AJAX to make a request to an external data source like OMDBapi and insert some of the data retrieved into the DOM
 4. Frequent Commits to github dating back to the very beginning of the project